petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/videos/creating-external-video-shortcuts.md

 > Available for Liferay 7.4+

 With Liferay's Documents and Media application, you can save references to videos hosted on external platforms.
 These references can then be used to [embed videos](./embedding-videos-into-liferay-assets-and-pages.md) into Liferay assets or Site Pages.
-YouTube, Facebook, Vimeo, and Twitch are supported out of the box, but you can extend this feature to support custom video sources. <!--TASK: link to dev article once merged, "[support custom video sources](./creating-custom-video-shortcut-providers.md)"-->
+YouTube, Facebook, Vimeo, and Twitch are supported out of the box, but you can extend this feature to [support custom video sources](../developer-guide/creating-video-shortcut-providers.md).

 Follow these steps to create an external video shortcut: